ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

    cp config.community.sh config.sh

-Edit the ``config.sh`` file to set the machine you are running on to ``MACHINE``, use an account you can charge for ``ACCOUNT``, and set the name of the experiment using ``EXPT_SUBDIR``.
+Edit the ``config.sh`` file to set the machine you are running on to ``MACHINE``, use an account you can charge for ``ACCOUNT``, and set the name of the experiment with ``EXPT_SUBDIR``.
 If you have access to the NOAA HPSS from the machine you are running on, those changes should be sufficient; however, if that is not the case (for example, on Cheyenne), or if you have pre-staged the initialization data you would like to use, you will also want to set ``USE_USER_STAGED_EXTRN_FILES="TRUE"`` and set the paths to the data for ``EXTRN_MDL_SOURCE_BASEDIR_ICS`` and ``EXTRN_MDL_SOURCE_BASEDIR_LBCS``.

-Given that, at a minimum, the following parameters should be set for the machine you are using:
+At a minimum, the following parameters should be set for the machine you are using:

 For Cheyenne: